carlosperate/arm-none-eabi-gcc-action/README.md

 - 📅 Adds `latest` option to be able to always run tests with the latest compiler release
 - ⚙️ Inputs are optional for simpler configuration
 - ✅ Downloads are MD5 checked
-- 🏎 CI caching added for faster runs (reduced time from 30s-2min to 5ish seconds)
+- 🏎 Toolchain is cached for faster runs (reduced time from 30s-2min to 5ish seconds)
 - ⬇️ File downloads are more stable (no random failures)
 - 🐞 Issue tracker is enabled
 - 🧑‍💻 Actively maintained